-The season of that began with “Two Tonys” comes to an end, with one Tony
+The season that began with “Two Tonys” comes to an end, with one Tony

-departing SopranoWorld and the other one coming home.
+departing SopranoWorld forever and another Tony coming back home.

 Several interactions with other characters reveal just how deep Tony’s confusion runs.
 Early in hour, for example, Tony and Silvio discuss the Blundetto situation.
 (I believe this is Steve Van Zandt’s longest two-person scene thus far in the series, and he does a nice job with it.)
 Tony reveals the burden of leadership to Silvio:

 You got no idea what it’s like to be Number One.
 Every decision you make affects every facet of every other fuckin’ thing.
 It’s too much to deal with almost.
 And in the end, you’re completely alone with it all.